zyrous/z-amp-core/README.md

 -   **Easily animate** any HTML element in time with the music by simply adding HTML attributes

 ## How it works
-**z-amp-core** is a Javascript library, built with NodeJS, that interacts with the HTML DOM of your page to insert an HTML5 `<audio>` tag.
+**z-amp-core** is a Javascript library, built with NodeJS, that interacts with the HTML DOM of your page to insert an HTML5 `<audio>` tag or specify one of your own for it to act upon.
 Depending on the additional components that you're using, **z-amp-core** also looks for HTML elements in the DOM with specific attributes and attaches to them to enable player features.
 For example, you could add the following to your HTML:
 ```html
 <button audio-button-play>PLAY</button>
 ```